jeffnyman/test_spec/README.md

 --format RSpec::TestSpec::Formatter
 ```

-You can use RSpec constructs within Specify constructs although there are some things to be aware of.
+You can use RSpec constructs within TestSpec constructs although there are some things to be aware of.
 Here is an example:

 ```ruby
 Feature 'Bank Accounts' do